Canon 6D vs Hasselblad X1D

 Studio photographers will appreciate that the Hasselblad X1D (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the 6D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.
+Both the 6D and the X1D have been discontinued, but can regularly be found used on eBay.
+The 6D was replaced by the Canon 6D Mark II, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So how do things add up?
 Which of the two cameras – the Canon 6D or the Hasselblad X1D – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.